Karolinska Institutet´s value statements

 The Ethical Foundations of the State

-The Ethical Foundations of the state comprises six principles describing the values and ethical codes to which all state employees should adhere.
+The Ethical Foundations of the state (only in swedish) comprises six principles describing the values and ethical codes to which all state employees should adhere.

 The six fundamental principles are:

 As state employees, we work on behalf of the citizens.
 We ensure that the decisions taken by Parliament (the Riksdag) and the Swedish Government (Regeringen) become a reality in fact.
 Basically, this means that as state employees we must behave in a manner that assists in building and maintaining a state administration that everyone can have confidence in.
 This policy is comprehensive and summarises the essence of the ethical foundations of the state.